smarthsharma07/California-Housing-Regression-Lab/README.md

 - One-Hot Encoding

 Used:

 ```python
 drop='first'
 ```

-to avoid multicollinearity in linear models.
+to avoid multicollinearity in linear-family models.

 ---